xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 ### Unlocking Storage Keys and Managed Identity

-Before I finalize this post, there’s another aspect of Azure ML I'd like to discuss.
+Before I finalize this article, there’s another aspect of Azure ML I'd like to discuss.
 This issue was highlighted in the talk [Breaking ML Services: Finding 0-Days in Azure Machine Learning]("https://youtu.be/-K08hpzevYY?si=t0_nqWzVhgrYy88h"), presented by Nitesh Surana during HITB SECCONF in 2023.
 If we find ourselves in a situation where the attacker successfully compromises a compute instance. <u>It's important to know that users with access to compute instances can also access the storage account keys</u>.
 To demonstrate this, let's see how users in Azure ML share files between compute instances.
 It happens through an agent process named `dismountagent`, which checks and mounts the file share on the compute instance every 102 seconds.

 ![azml_17]({{site.baseurl}}/assets/images/AZML/dsimountagent.png){:style="display:block; margin-left:auto; margin-right:auto"}